-This Parent and Family Engagement Policy describes the means for carrying out designated Title I, Part A, parent and family engagement requirements pursuant to The Every Student Succeeds Act (ESSA) Section 1116.
-Palm Springs Unified School District has developed this policy, jointly with parents, that establishes the district's expectations and objectives for meaningful family engagement.
-This policy outlines PSUSD's commitment to engage families in the education of their children and to build the capacity at its schools to implement family engagement strategies and activities designed to achieve the district and student social and emotional well-being, and academic achievement goals.
+This Parent and Family Engagement Policy describes the means for carrying out designated Title I, Part A, parent and family engagement requirements pursuant to Every Student Succeeds Act (ESSA) Section 1116.
+Palm Springs Unified School District has developed this policy, jointly with parents and staff members, that establishes the district's expectations and objectives for meaningful family engagement.
+This policy outlines PSUSD's commitment to engage families in the education of their children and to build the capacity of its schools to implement family engagement strategies and activities designed to achieve the district's and student's academic achievement goals.

-Family Engagement District Overview
+Family Engagement District Overview: